 Oversight’s board chair and members laid off

 A key provision in the DPF is the oversight function provided by the US Privacy and Civil Liberties Oversight Board (PCLOB).
 However, on January 27, the chairman of the board and two other members were dismissed, leaving only one active board member and a skeleton legal team of four staff members.
+Judge found the dismissal of the two members of the board unlawful.

 With such a weakened oversight body, the fundamental concerns that led the Court of Justice of the European Union (CJEU) to strike down previous agreements remain unaddressed.
 The current DPF is unlikely to survive the inevitable legal challenges ahead, much like its predecessors, Privacy Shield and Safe Harbor.